Additional

 • mcp_server - match a specific MCP server backend

+Domain names are normalized to lowercase hostnames.
 Path scopes are normalized to absolute paths.
 Command prefixes are whitespace-normalized before comparison.
 MCP server names are normalized for stable matching.

 Permission Modes